Weighted Average Life (WAL) Explained

 Factors Affecting WAL in Real Estate

-Several factors can influence the WAL of real estate investments:
+Several factors can change the WAL of real estate investments.
+Here are the main ones:

 The Bottom Line on WAL for Real Estate Investors